 Writing an Equine CV/Curriculum Vitae/Resume

 Writing an equine CV doesn’t have to be daunting, long-winded or time-consuming.
 Yes, all the bells and whistles are great for demonstrating some less relevant skills, but actually, a lot of that stuff isn’t necessary when working with horses.
-When I look at a CV (along with a properly constructed jobseeker profile) I want to know, as a minimum:
+When employers and I look at a CV (along with a properly constructed jobseeker profile) we want to see, where relevant, a complete career history without unexplained gaps or omissions which if then later uncovered will just cause many to doubt the honesty and integrity of all the information supplied 🙁

 - In your horsey working history, what jobs have you done and where did you do them?